Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 }
 ```

-**Explanation:** `final` class members are allowed to be assigned only in three places: declaration, constructor or an instance-initializer block.
+**Explanation:** `final` class members are allowed to be assigned only in three places: declaration, constructor, or an instance-initializer block.

 #### Q49.
 How many times f will be printed?